Obony007/Multilingual-RAG-System-development-Bangla-/README.markdown

 3. **What embedding model did you use?
 Why did you choose it?
 How does it capture the meaning of the text?**
    - **Model**: `paraphrase-multilingual-mpnet-base-v2`.
-   - **Why**: Supports Bengali and English, producing 768-dimensional embeddings.
+   - **Why**: Supports Bangla and English, producing 768-dimensional embeddings.
    - **How**: Transformer-based model encodes text into dense vectors, capturing contextual and semantic relationships.

 4. **How are you comparing the query with your stored chunks?
 Why did you choose this similarity method and storage setup?**